Bases of topologies. Countability axioms. #

 A first-countable space is one in which every point has a countable neighborhood basis.

-In a first-countable space, a cluster point x
+In a first-countable space, a cluster point x of a sequence

 is the limit of some subsequence.